 What to Do if Your Child Drinks Bleach?

-If your child has consumed bleach, it’s best to take your child straight the emergency department instead of reading this article.
+If your child has consumed bleach, you’re probably on your way to the emergency department instead of reading this article.
+And of course, that’s what you should be doing.

-However, if you`re just curious, then read this article to get informed on ways to prevent this from happening and prepare yourself mentally to know what to do in case your child drinks bleach or other toxic cleaning products.
+However, if you’re just curious, then read this article to get informed on ways to prevent this from happening and prepare yourself mentally to know what to do in case your child drinks bleach or other toxic cleaning products.
+Prevention is better than cure.

 How do these products poison children?